 Here’s some examples in the Atlanta metro that are all currently less than $100 an hour, plus a 14-15% service fee.
 (Note – if you’re interested in using Swimply be sure to use this special link to sign up which will get you $25 off on your first rental.)

-And here’s a pretty fine looking pool with a grotto in Roswell for around $50/hr.
+As an example, here’s a pretty fine looking pool with a grotto in Roswell for around $65/hr.
 Check details and availability here.

 OUR EXPERIENCE: A SWIMPLY REVIEW